 This above equation depicts that as absolute temperature increases, the volume of the gas also goes up in proportion.

 In other words, Charle’s law is a special case of the ideal gas law.
 The law is applicable to the ideal gases that are held at constant pressure but the temperature and volume keep changing.

 Charles Law Everyday Examples

 Here are some examples by which you can understand Charle’s law very easily.

-In winters as the temperature decreases, when u take a basketball outside in the ground the ball shrinks.
-This is the only reason why to check the pressure in the car tiers when to go outside in the cold days.
-This is also the case with any inflated object and explains why it’s a good idea to check the pressure in your car tires when the temperature drops.
+In winters as the temperature decreases, when you take a basketball outside in the ground the ball shrinks.
+This is the only reason why it is important to check the pressure in the car tyres when you go outside in the cold days.
+This is also the case with any inflated object and explains why it’s a good idea to check the pressure in your car tyres when the temperature drops.

 If you overfill a tube that is placed on a pool on a hot day, it can swell up in the sun and burst.
 Similarly, as the turkey cooks, the gas inside the thermometer expands until it can “pop” the plunger.
 Pop-up turkey thermometers work based on Charles’ law.
 Another common application can be seen in the working of a car engine.

 TI=Intial absolute temperature

 As we are aware of the fact that, at constant pressure, the volume of the fixed amount of the dry gas is directly proportional to absolute temperature according to Charle’s law.
 We can represent the statement in the following manner.